Life at the University of Florida And life in the Department of Pharmacology & Therapeutics

 - The #1 to live in Alachua County, according to Niche.

-- The Arbor Day Foundation has named Gainesville “Tree City USA” for 26 consecutive years.
+- The Arbor Day Foundation has named Gainesville a “Tree City USA” for 36 consecutive years.

 So many Opportunities

 If you’re coming to Gainesville with a significant other, there are plenty of opportunities for a career.
-While the University of Florida and the UF Health Shands hospital are the biggest employers in the area, Gainesville is also home to Santa Fe College, the nation’s top-ranked community college, and is home to many companies and division offices for several federal agencies.
+While the University of Florida and the UF Health Shands hospital are the biggest employers in the area, Gainesville is also home to Santa Fe College, one of the nation’s top-ranked community college and is home to many companies and division offices for several federal agencies.